Permanent f/t (37.5 hrs pw)

 Who we're looking for

-Read more about the benefits we offer to support you here https://www.nationaltrustjobs.org.uk/supporting-you/
+To find out more about the benefits we offer to support you, please visit: https://www.nationaltrustjobs.org.uk/supporting-you/

 Benefits include flexible working whenever possible plus free parking at most locations.
 You’ll be entitled to discounts in high street stores and cinemas, National Trust shops and NT cafes, and have free entry to NT properties for you, a guest and your children (under 18).